rivindu1289/gmaps-react/README.md

 # Google Maps Covid Testing Sites

 This react project takes in a user's address (US only), then for that address displays the COVID-19 testing sites in their state on a google maps.
-Warning: To use this project, you must use your own Google Maps API Key.
+**IMPORTANT**: To use this project, you must use your own Google Maps API Key.
 My key in the code will not work.
-Replace all instances of my key in Map.js with your own key.
+Replace the value of the `apiKey` constant at the top of Map.js with your own key.

 ### npm packages used
 - [react-google-maps](https://www.npmjs.com/package/react-google-maps)
 - [react-google-autocomplete](https://www.npmjs.com/package/react-google-autocomplete)
 - [react-geocode](https://www.npmjs.com/package/react-geocode)